lawcal/sp500-components-history/README.md

 ## Usage

-The current and two-day-delayed components list can be found in `/data` and `/data_delayed`, respectively.
-They are available in JSON or CSV.
+The current and two-day-delayed components lists are found in `/data` and `/data_delayed`, respectively.
+They are available as JSON and CSV.

-The delayed components list is more stable.
-See the [Data Source Caveats section](#data-source-caveats) for more information.
+Both lists are derived from the same `components_history.csv`.
+The delayed list is constructed with a past date to insulate against potential errors in bleeding edge revisions.
+See [Data Source Caveats](#data-source-caveats) for more information.

 ### JSON
 `GET https://github.com/lawcal/sp500-components-history/raw/main/data/sp500_components.json`